 While our numbers may have been low, that post ended up being one of our top five posts for about two years!
 The amount of traffic that that $22 post brought in was unbelievably impressive.

 Media kits are also needed for other opportunities, such as:

 - Product reviews

-- Influencing for a conference or event
+- Influencing a conference or event

-- Brand Ambassadorship
+- Brand ambassadorship

-- Landing guest posts or interviews on podcasts
+- Landing guest posts or podcast interviews

-A very basic, one-page media kit is all that’s needed when you first start out.
-Especially if you are going after both compensated and non-compensated opportunities.
+Honestly, a one-page media kit is all that’s needed when you first start out, especially if you’re going after both compensated and non-compensated opportunities.

 - Elevator pitch